 10 Things All Curly-Haired Girls Should Do

-We can unanimously agree that a headful of gorgeous ringlets, regardless of shape and size, are beautiful, right?
+We can unanimously agree that a head full of gorgeous ringlets, regardless of shape and size, are beautiful, right?
 Besides, individuality is what makes beauty so much fun.
-While difficult at times, the hair you’re born with is easier to manage than you think.
-So whether you have a Solange-like mane or longer waves like Lorde’s, embracing your hair’s texture is the number one rule when it comes to curls.
+While admittedly difficult at times, the curly hair you’re born with can be easier to manage than you think.
+Whether you have a Solange-like mane or longer waves like Lorde’s, embracing your hair’s texture is the number one rule when it comes to curls.
 However, there is a set of more universal, one-size-fits-most dos that everyone with kinks and coils should abide by.
 Working with, not against, your curl pattern is the key to maintaining lush locks, so put down the hair straightener and cement-like pomades because we’ve enlisted the pros for some curly hair 101.

 Keep scrolling to read about the 10 commandments of curly hair.